wasabee-project/Wasabee-Server/README.md

 You can send your location via the telegram bot.

 You can send your location via the web interface.

+You don't have to opt into sharing your location.
+You lose some functionalty, but location based notifications is only one part of this tool.

 Maybe we will support glympse someday, if someone really wants it.